bhauman/figwheel-main/README.md

 ```

 You can also start your build running with the `build-dev` alias we
-defined in the `deps.edn` to save some typing"
+defined in the `deps.edn` to save some typing:

 ```
 clojure -A:build-dev